blackavg/AspNeteCoreDocs/aspnetcore/grpc/loadbalancing.md

 * Implement `LoadBalancer` to create a custom load balancer with new load balancing behavior.

 > [!IMPORTANT]
-> Client-side load balancing APIs are experimental.
+> The APIs used to extend client-side load balancing are experimental.
 They can change without notice.

 ### Create a custom resolver